Eugeniu Ștefănescu-Est: Literary work

 In 1927, the modernist reviewer Eugen Lovinescu suggested that Ștefănescu-Est was primarily a disciple of Ion Minulescu, copying Minulescu's "technique and verbalization".
 The Symbolist poet-critic N. Davidescu, and later also the scholar Tudor Vianu, described Ștefănescu-Est as belonging to a "Wallachian", rhetorical and "extrovert", school of Romanian Symbolism; by contrast, the Moldavians, from Ștefan Petică to Benjamin Fondane, were pensive, melancholy, and "introvert".

 Rating his poems in Simbolul, researcher Paul Cernat finds that they fit in with generically "Symbolist, Secession and Art Nouveau cliches".
-However, according to the literary critic and historian George Călinescu, "Est" struck an peculiar note in the Symbolist movement, his poetry being "thematically Symbolist", but lacking "spleen".
+However, according to the literary critic and historian George Călinescu, "Est" struck a peculiar note in the Symbolist movement, his poetry being "thematically Symbolist", but lacking "spleen".
 Heavily inspired by the early Symbolism of Alexandru Macedonski, synaesthesic, it held "enchanting explosion[s] of [...] of treasures", "exotic and rare vegetation", "lands of camellias, blue gardens and green lakes", "tea glasses [that] contain magic".
 Davidescu also claims that Ștefănescu-Est had introduced to the poetic language a "hitherto unknown [...] palette" of synaesthesic terms and feelings.
 A "pastel" of his described the harmonies of sunset:

 The fairy tales, Călinescu notes, have a "great sense of the fantastic and polychrome, without cultivated slip-ups, [and] very graceful."
 He reserves praise for stories such as Ineluș-învârteluș, where the eponymous hero breaks spell and kisses a fairy, after which he is pursued "over hills and fields" by vine props that have come alive.